vsouza/awesome-ios/README.md

 * [AMWaveTransition](https://github.com/andreamazz/AMWaveTransition) - Custom transition between viewcontrollers holding tableviews.
 * [Dwifft](https://github.com/jflinter/Dwifft) - Swift Diff :large_orange_diamond:
 * [AEAccordion](https://github.com/tadija/AEAccordion) - UITableViewController with accordion effect (expand / collapse cells). :large_orange_diamond:
-* [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) - An easy-to-use UITableViewCell subclass that implements a swippable content view which exposes utility buttons (similar to iOS 7 Mail Application)
 * [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView, all diy :large_orange_diamond:
-* [BWSwipeRevealCell](https://github.com/bitwit/BWSwipeRevealCell) - A Swift library for swipeable table cells :large_orange_diamond:
 * [preview-transition](https://github.com/Ramotion/preview-transition) - PreviewTransition is a simple preview gallery controller :large_orange_diamond:
 * [QuickTableViewController](https://github.com/bcylin/QuickTableViewController) - A simple way to create a UITableView for settings in Swift. :large_orange_diamond:
 * [TableKit](https://github.com/maxsokolov/TableKit) - Type-safe declarative table views with Swift :large_orange_diamond:
 * [Preheat](https://github.com/kean/Preheat) - Automates prefetching of content in UITableView and UICollectionView :large_orange_diamond:
 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu :large_orange_diamond:
-* [DisplaySwitcher](https://github.com/Yalantis/DisplaySwitcher) - Custom transition between two collection view layouts :large_orange_diamond:
-* [CHTCollectionViewWaterfallLayout](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout) - The waterfall (i.e., Pinterest-like) layout for UICollectionView.
-* [FMMosaicLayout](https://github.com/fmitech/FMMosaicLayout) - A drop-in mosaic collection view layout with a focus on simple customizations.
-* [mosaic-layout](https://github.com/vinnyoodles/mosaic-layout) - A mosaic collection view layout inspired by Lightbox's Algorithm, written in Swift :large_orange_diamond:
-* [Reusable](https://github.com/AliSoftware/Reusable) - A Swift mixin for UITableViewCells and UICollectionViewCells :large_orange_diamond:
 * [VTMagic](https://github.com/tianzhuo112/VTMagic) - VTMagic is a page container library for iOS.
-* [MCSwipeTableViewCell](https://github.com/alikaragoz/MCSwipeTableViewCell) - :point_up_2: Convenient UITableViewCell subclass that implements a swippable content to trigger actions (similar to the Mailbox app).
-* [Sapporo](https://github.com/nghialv/Sapporo) - Cellmodel-driven collectionview manager :large_orange_diamond:
 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift :large_orange_diamond:
-* [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout which can move item with drag and drop.
-* [StickyCollectionView-Swift](https://github.com/matbeich/StickyCollectionView-Swift) - UICollectionView layout for presenting of the overlapping cells. :large_orange_diamond:
-* [ios-dragable-table-cells](https://github.com/palmin/ios-dragable-table-cells) - Support for drag-n-drop of UITableViewCells in a navigation hierarchy of view controllers.
-You drag cells by tapping and holding them.
-* [TLLayoutTransitioning](https://github.com/SwiftKickMobile/TLLayoutTransitioning) - Enhanced transitioning between UICollectionView layouts in iOS.
 * [Bohr](https://github.com/DavdRoman/Bohr) - Bohr allows you to set up a settings screen for your app with three principles in mind: ease, customization and extensibility.
 * [SwiftReorder](https://github.com/adamshin/SwiftReorder) - Add drag-and-drop reordering to any table view with just a few lines of code.
 Robust, lightweight, and completely customizable. :large_orange_diamond:[e]
 * [TLIndexPathTools](https://github.com/SwiftKickMobile/TLIndexPathTools) - TLIndexPathTools is a small set of classes that can greatly simplify your table and collection views.
 * [HoverConversion](https://github.com/marty-suzuki/HoverConversion) - HoverConversion realized vertical paging with UITableView.
 UIViewController will be paging when reaching top or bottom of UITableView contentOffset. :large_orange_diamond:
 * [TableViewDragger](https://github.com/KyoheiG3/TableViewDragger) - A cells of UITableView can be rearranged by drag and drop. :large_orange_diamond:
-* [IGListKit](https://github.com/Instagram/IGListKit) - A data-driven UICollectionView framework for building fast and flexible lists.
-* [MMCardView](https://github.com/MillmanY/MMCardView) - Custom CollectionView like Wallet App :large_orange_diamond:
-* [FlexibleTableViewController](https://github.com/dimpiax/FlexibleTableViewController) - Swift library of generic table view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler
+* [FlexibleTableViewController](https://github.com/dimpiax/FlexibleTableViewController) - Swift library of generic table view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler.
-* [FlexibleCollectionViewController](https://github.com/dimpiax/FlexibleCollectionViewController) - Swift library of generic collection view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler etc
 * [CascadingTableDelegate](https://github.com/edopelawi/CascadingTableDelegate) - A no-nonsense way to write cleaner UITableViewDelegate and UITableViewDataSource in Swift.:large_orange_diamond:
-* [TimelineTableViewCell](https://github.com/kf99916/TimelineTableViewCell) - Simple timeline view implemented by UITableViewCell written in Swift 3.0.:large_orange_diamond:
-* [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - I envied so much Spotify iOS app this great playlist preview cell.
-Now you can give your users ability to quick check "what content is hidden under your UITableViewCell". :large_orange_diamond:
 * [ThreeLevelAccordian](https://github.com/amratab/ThreeLevelAccordian) - This is a customisable three level accordian with options for adding images and accessories images. :large_orange_diamond:
 * [TORoundedTableView](https://github.com/TimOliver/TORoundedTableView) - A subclass of UITableView that styles it like Settings.app on iPad
 * [ASCollectionView](https://github.com/abdullahselek/ASCollectionView) - A Swift collection view inspired by Airbnb. :large_orange_diamond:
 * [TableFlip](https://github.com/mergesort/TableFlip) - A simpler way to do cool UITableView animations! (╯°□°）╯︵ ┻━┻ :large_orange_diamond:
 * [DTTableViewManager](https://github.com/DenHeadless/DTTableViewManager) - Protocol-oriented UITableView management, powered by generics and associated types. :large_orange_diamond:
 * [GLTableCollectionView](https://github.com/giulio92/GLTableCollectionView) - Netflix and App Store like UITableView with UICollectionView :large_orange_diamond:
-* [SwipeCellKit](https://github.com/SwipeCellKit/SwipeCellKit) - Swipeable UITableViewCell based on the stock Mail.app, implemented in Swift. :large_orange_diamond:
 * [EditDistance](https://github.com/kazuhiro4949/EditDistance) - Incremental update tool for UITableView and UICollectionView :large_orange_diamond:
 * [CenteredCollectionView](https://github.com/BenEmdon/CenteredCollectionView) - A lightweight UICollectionViewLayout that _'pages'_ and centers it's cells 🎡 written in Swift. :large_orange_diamond:
 * [YBSlantedCollectionViewLayout](https://github.com/yacir/YBSlantedCollectionViewLayout) - UICollectionViewLayout with slanted content.